Autumn Budget 2025: UK Tax Changes Explained - What You'll Actually Pay

 Who This Hits

-Business owners: Those taking dividends instead of salary will pay more.
+Business owners: Those taking dividends instead of salary will pay more if they pay ordinary or upper dividend rates.
 On £40,000 in dividends above the allowance, you'll pay an extra £800 in tax.

 Investors: People with significant share portfolios outside ISAs.
 If you're taking £10,000 in dividends as a higher-rate taxpayer, that's an extra £200 in tax.